MiguelCastillo/pakit/README.md

 }
 ```

-You can match other things like the name of modules or even source content.
+You can match other things like module names or even source content.

-> All matchers are processed as regexps with the exception of `name`, which is processed as a strict equal.
+> All matchers are internally converted to regular expressions with the exception of `extensions`, which is processed as a string.

 # TODO